 Treatment of Osgood-Schlatter Disease (OSD)

 Medicines like analgesics, antipyretics, and anti-inflammatories are prescribed to relieve the discomfort.
 Lidocaine injections are also given in selective cases.
-The patient is advised to restrict the pain producing activities, but the long-term immobilization is highly discouraged.
-The knee is kept immobilized in a knee brace for a maximum of six weeks duration and it should be removed on daily basis for practicing the stretch exercises.
+The patient is advised to restrict the pain-producing activities, but long-term immobilization is highly discouraged.
+The knee is kept immobilized in a knee brace for a maximum of six weeks duration and it should be removed on a daily basis for practicing the stretch exercises.

 Prognosis of Osgood-Schlatter Disease (OSD)

-Symptoms completely disappear once a child comes out of adolescent growth spurt.
-But prominence of tubercle may persist.
+Symptoms completely disappear once a child comes out of the adolescent growth spurt, but prominence of a tubercle may persist.
 Obstinate cases may require medical intervention.